 However, limited information exists on how the initial purpose of these surveys has empowered Aboriginal and Torres Strait Islander Peoples.
 While various government departments, committees, and groups have incorporated a focus on Aboriginal and Torres Strait Islander data and its measurement over the years, there has been limited support for Aboriginal and Torres Strait Islander governance.
-This lack of involveJOURNAL & PROCEEDINGS OF THE ROYAL SOCIETY OF NEW SOUTH WALES Griffiths - Visibility, power and equity ment and consultation with Aboriginal and Torres Strait Islander communities has been a recurring issue that results in a lack of policy relevant data (Kukutai & Walter 2015).
+This lack of involvement and consultation with Aboriginal and Torres Strait Islander communities has been a recurring issue that results in a lack of policy relevant data (Kukutai & Walter 2015).